nmfs-ost/ss3-test-models/README.md

-# ss-test-models
+# test-models

 Stock Synthesis models and scripts used for testing

 ## Repository structure

 All SS models are in the "models" subfolder.
-All testing scripts and specifications files used by the SS development team are in the "jenkins" subfolder.
+All testing scripts and specifications files used by the SS development team are in the ".github" subfolder.

 ## Can I open a pull request to add my own models to this repository?